Markov chain Monte Carlo estimation of default and recovery: dependent via the latent systematic factor: LGD Model

 \section{LGD Model}

-The classic one-factor model assumes a homogenous loan portfolio where the distribution of its loss vector that collects losses of individual loans is exchangeable, or invariant under permutations of its components.
-Following Frye (2000), Pykhtin (2003) and D\"{u}llmann and Trapp (2004), the key characteristics of the classic one-factor model are summarized as follows.
+The standard one-factor LGD model assumes a homogenous loan portfolio where the distribution of its loss vector that collects losses of individual loans is exchangeable (invariant) under permutations of its components.
+Following Frye (2000a) , Pykhtin (2003) and D\"{u}llmann and Trapp (2004) , the key characteristics of the one-factor model are summarized as follows.

-Consider a portfolio of $J$ borrowers (firms) over a chosen time horizon, where the $j$th borrower has one loan with principal amount $A_j$.
+Consider a portfolio of $J$ borrowers (firms) over a chosen time horizon.
+To avoid cumbersome notation, we assume that the $j$th borrower has one loan with principal amount $A_j$.
 The loss rate (loss amount relative to the loan amount) of the portfolio due to defaults is

-where we have the following definitions: \begin{itemize} \item $w_j$ - the weight of loan $j$ in the portfolio, $w_j=A_j/\sum_{m=1}^JA_m$; \item $L_j$ - the loss rate of loan $j$ due to default; \item $R_j$ - the recovery rate of loan $j$ after default; \item $I_j$ - indicator variable associated with the default of firm $j$; $I_j=1$ if firm $j$ defaults, otherwise $I_j=0$. \end{itemize}
+where we have the following definitions. \begin{itemize} \item $w_j$ is the weight of loan $j$ in the portfolio, $w_j=A_j/\sum_{m=1}^JA_m$. \item $L_j$ is the loss rate of loan $j$ due to potential default. \item $1-\max(1-R_j,0)=\min(R_j,1)$ is the recovery rate of loan $j$ after default. \item $I_j$ is an indicator variable associated with the default of firm $j$, $I_j=1$ if firm $j$ defaults, otherwise $I_j=0$. \end{itemize}

+Quantity $R_j$ can be loosely interpreted as the value of collateral per unit of exposure (e.g. see Frye 2000a ).
+When this quantity exceeds 1 (i.e. the value of collateral exceeds the value of exposure), then $100\%$ recovery is assumed.
+In general $R_j$ is not the same as recovery rate since the latter is subject to a cap of 1.

-Formally, $R_j$ should have $[0,1]$ support.
-However, some distributions proposed for $R_j$ have support beyond $[0,1]$, e.g. the normal distribution.
-Indeed, in practice, the recovery may appear beyond $[0, 1]$ interval.
-Following D\"{u}llmann and Trapp (2004), in this study we do not explicitly impose the restriction $0\leq R_j \leq 1$.
+Following D\"{u}llmann and Trapp (2004) , in this study we do not explicitly impose the restriction $0\leq R_j \leq 1$.
 In fact, results in D\"{u}llmann and Trapp (2004) show that the unbounded normal distribution for recovery rate gives a capital estimate very close to that given by the properly bounded logit-normal distribution (the relative difference is less than $1\%$).
+As in D\"{u}llmann and Trapp (2004) , for simplicity the term ``recovery rate" is used for the quantity $R_j$ in the rest of the paper.

 {\it \bf Remark:} The above notation is for a given time period.
-Later, starting from Section 3, we consider the model over a number of time periods $t=1,2,\ldots,T,T+1$ that will add index $t$ to all random variables.
+Later, starting from Section 3, we consider the model over a number of time periods $t=1,2,\ldots ,T,T+1$ that will add index $t$ to all random variables.
 Here, $T+1$ refers to the next year.
 It is assumed that all random variables involved in the model are independent between different time periods.
 However, the model can be easily extended to have explicit time dependence.